ga-dc/wdi8/homework-policy.md

 ## Things to note

-- We want to be able to give you some flexibility in your homework schedule.

 - There will be roughly 2 hours of homework per night.
 Homework will take more time for some, and less time for others.
 It is up to you how you want to partition your time for a given exercise.

 - Please read the [Incentives](incentives.md) for completing your homework on-time!